FK Igalo 1929

-FK Igalo is a Montenegrin football club based in Igalo, Herceg Novi municipality.
+FK Igalo is a Montenegrin professional football club based in Igalo, Herceg Novi municipality.
 The club was founded in 1929 and currently competes in the Montenegrin Second League.

 History

 Founded as Primorje in 1929, FK Igalo is among the oldest football clubs at the territory of Herceg Novi municipality.
-Until the seventies, FK Igalo played at the lower-rank Fourth League - South.
-First title of Fourth league champion, Igalo won in the 1975-76 season.
+Until the seventies, FK Igalo played at the lower-rank Fourth League – South.
+First title of Fourth league champion, Igalo won in the 1975–76 season.
 That success gained them first-ever promotion to the Montenegrin Republic League, in which they spent most of the time until Montenegrin independence (2006).

-In the 1987-88 season, FK Igalo won second place in the Republic League, with promotion to the newly established Yugoslav Third League.
-They competed only one season in Federal rank, and new success came during the 1995-96 season.
+In the 1987–88 season, FK Igalo won second place in the Republic League, with promotion to the newly established Yugoslav Third League.
+They competed only one season in Federal rank, and new success came during the 1995–96 season.
 That year, FK Igalo won the title of the Montenegrin Republic League champion, and gained first-ever promotion to the Second Yugoslav League.
 FK Igalo made that season double, with winning the Montenegrin Republic Cup.
 The team played one season in the Second League (1996–97), finished at the bottom of the table.

-After independence, FK Igalo played as a member of the Montenegrin Third League until the 2010-11 season.
+After independence, FK Igalo played as a member of the Montenegrin Third League until the 2010–11 season.
 That year, the club won the promotion to the Montenegrin Second League.
-Until now, FK Igalo became a standard member of the Second League, and biggest success in the club's history came at the 2014-15 season.
+Until now, FK Igalo became a standard member of the Second League, and biggest success in the club's history came at the 2014–15 season.
 After finished as a third-placed team in the Second League, FK Igalo played in the First League playoffs against FK Mornar.
-After losing 0-2 in the first match, FK Igalo surprisingly won the second match with the same result (2-0), but they lost chances for the First League promotion after penalties.
+After losing 0–2 in the first match, FK Igalo surprisingly won the second match with the same result (2–0), but they lost chances for the First League promotion after penalties.